-Create a non-privileged UNIX user (for example, "perforce") to manage p4d and (optionally) a UNIX group for it (for example, "p4admin").
+Create a nonprivileged UNIX user (for example, perforce) to manage p4d and (optionally) a UNIX group for it (for example, p4admin).
 Use the umask(1) command to ensure that the server root (P4ROOT) and all files and directories created beneath it are writable only by the UNIX user perforce, and (optionally) readable by members of the UNIX group p4admin.

 Under this configuration, the Perforce server (p4d), running as UNIX user perforce, can write to files in the server root, but no users are able to read or overwrite its files.
-Access to read the files created by p4d (that is, the depot files, checkpoints, journals, and so on) can subsequently be granted to trusted users by making them members of the UNIX group p4admin.
+To grant access to the files created by p4d (that is, the depot files, checkpoints, journals, and so on) to trusted users, you can add the trusted users to the UNIX group p4admin.

-On Windows, directory permissions are set securely by default; when running as a server, the Perforce server root is accessible only to the user who invoked the server from the command prompt.
-When installed as a service, the files are owned by the LocalSystem account, and are accessible only to those with Administrator access.
+On Windows, directory permissions are set securely by default; when Perforce runs as a server, the server root is accessible only to the user who invoked the server from the command prompt.
+When Perforce is installed as a service, the files are owned by the LocalSystem account, and are accessible only to those with Administrator access.